Who Qualifies for the Earned Income Tax Credit (EITC)

 - Married filing separate

-You can claim the EIC if you are married, not filing a joint return, had a qualifying child who lived with you for more than half of 2023, and either of the following apply.
+You can claim the EIC if you are married, not filing a joint return, had a qualifying child who lived with you for more than half the tax year, and either of the following apply.

-- You lived apart from your spouse for the last 6 months of 2023, or
+- You lived apart from your spouse for the last 6 months of the tax year, or

-- You are legally separated according to your state law under a written separation agreement or a decree of separate maintenance and you didn't live in the same household as your spouse at the end of 2023.
+- You are legally separated according to your state law under a written separation agreement or a decree of separate maintenance and you didn't live in the same household as your spouse at the end of the tax year.

 There are special rules if you or your spouse are a nonresident alien.